 The first vintage of S.R.
 Tonella Cellars was a 2010 Cabernet Sauvignon.
 This wine is refreshingly under 14% alcohol and is blended with 6% Merlot.
 The nose is immediately inviting showing higher toned fruit aromas – red fruit, cherry and currant.
 The palate is lively with good flavor offering some red licorice notes from the mid palate through to the finish.
 The wine has mouth watering acidity – noticeable on the finish with well integrated tannins – more fruit tannins than oak tannins.
 This is a very balanced wine.

 The 2012 S.R.
 Tonella Cellars Cabernet Sauvignon is from the same vineyard sources and was essentially made the same as the 2010 vintage.
 There are some vintage variations that show both on the bouquet and palate – all the while taking into consideration that this wine is two years younger.
 It had only been bottled 6 months at the time of our tasting (and not yet released) – initially the bouquet was a bit closed but opened quickly as the wine had time to breath.
 It shows spicy and some earthy notes including white pepper – and then reveals both red and black fruit aromas tending more towards the black fruit profile.
 The tannins are dusty showing more influence of oak then the 2010.

-Most of their wine is sold direct through their mailing list – but one can find the wine locally at several retails spaces in St. Helena including Sunshine Market and at Cook Restaurant.
-Beginning in 2014, Steve started producing a 100% Rutherford Sauvignon Blanc – and also produces a reserve wine from this variety.
+Most of the wine is sold direct through their membership list, but one can sometimes find the wine locally at several retail spaces in St. Helena including Sunshine Market and Cook Restaurant.
+Select Michelin star restaurants also carry some of the wines.

-For more information and to join their mailing list, visit: www.srtonellacellars.com
+For more information and to join one of two membership list options, visit: www.srtonellacellars.com